alohe/quicky/readme.md

 # Quicky

-Quicky is a powerful Node.js CLI that makes server management and deployment a breeze.
-It's a simple and easy-to-use tool that allows you to manage your servers and deploy your projects with ease.
+A CLI tool for effortless Next.js deployment and management.
+Initialize, deploy from GitHub, update, delete, and manage projects.
+Handles PM2 instances and domain configuration.
+Streamlines the entire lifecycle of Next.js applications on remote servers.

 ## Features

-- 🐙 **Initialize & Deploy Projects**: Save your GitHub credentials, set up projects for deployment, and quickly clone, build, and run your Next.js projects from GitHub on specified ports.
+- 🐙 **GitHub Integration**: Initialize, deploy, and manage Next.js projects directly from GitHub repositories.
-- ⚙️ **Process Management**: Uses PM2 to manage application lifecycles and monitoring.
+- ⚙️ **Process Management**: Leverage PM2 for application lifecycle and monitoring.
-- 🌐 **Nginx & SSL Setup**: Automatically configure Nginx to route custom domains and handle SSL certificates.
+- 🔄 **Project Maintenance**: Easily update or remove deployed projects.
-- 🔄 **Update & Delete Projects**: Keep your projects up-to-date or remove them as needed.
+- 🌐 **Domain & SSL Automation**: Configure Nginx for custom domains and SSL certificates.
-- 📋 **View Project Configurations**: List and view details of all deployed projects and their configurations.
+- 📋 **Configuration Overview**: List and inspect details of all deployed projects.

 ## Prerequisites